Hit246/carrercraftai/README.md

 Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.
 The Genkit server will run on a different port and will be proxied by the Next.js server.

-## ⚙️ Firestore Security Rules
+## ⚙️ Firebase Security Rules

-For the application to interact with Firestore securely, you must deploy the provided security rules.
+For the application to interact with Firestore and Storage securely, you must deploy the provided security rules.

+1. Log in to the Firebase CLI: `firebase login`
+2. Select your project: `firebase use your-project-id`
+3. Deploy the rules: `firebase deploy --only firestore,storage`

-1. Open the `firestore.rules` file in the project root.
+The CLI will use the `firestore.rules` and `storage.rules` files in the project root.
-2. Copy its contents.
-3. In the Firebase Console, navigate to **Firestore Database > Rules**.
-4. Paste the content into the editor, replacing any existing rules.
-5. Click **Publish**.

 ## ✍️ Author